-This article has been updated on June 25, 2018.
-For more details, see the Important Update below.
+This article has not been updated since June 25, 2018.
+To see the 2019 Korea Visa Application guide, click here.

 Effective July 1, 2018, the Embassy of the Republic of South Korea in the Philippines will no longer accept walk-in applicants for the Korean tourist visa.
 All tourist visa applications must be coursed through designated travel agencies.
 You will find our comprehensive directory of travel agencies here.

 In addition, the company alphalist will no longer be a requirement for employees or those self-employed.
 More details about this change in Korean visa requirements here.

 Claim it.
 You’re going to get it.
 Trust the process.